ahmedsiham/cognitive_tests_group_6/Maths_Test/README.md

+Since v1.0.0, the v2.0.0 file has had docstrings added as well as an extra parameter to collect data for.

 Mathematics Ability Test

 Welcome to the Mathematics Ability Test repository!
 This test assesses your mathematical abilities through a series of questions.
 Before proceeding, please take a moment to read the important information below.